pbrezina/sssd-test-framework/docs/guides/ssh-client.rst

 Connecting to host via SSH
 ##########################

-You can use :class:`pytest_mh.ssh.SSHClient` to connect to any host as any user.
+You can use :class:`pytest_mh.ssh.Connection` to connect to any host as any user.
 It is not recommended to instantiate this class on yourself but you should rather use :meth:`pytest_mh.MultihostRole.ssh` to get the client object.